vanderkilu/snippets/README.md

 ##### Select-Options

 This is one of the tools i implemented while digging deeper into node.js.
 Built entirely in node.js with no external tools or libraries.
 This basically allows you to select from a list of options.
+This is not fully optimal and is for illustration/learning purpose.

 ###### How i built the select-options
 The core of the program is the `readline.emitKeyPressEvents(stream)` method of the `readline` module.The `readline module` is one of the standard(inbuilt) node.js lib that enables you to read from the console.
 The `readline.emitKeyPressEvents(stream)` enables you to listen to keyboard events on a stream.